 The importance of algebra in real life

 whether you believe it or not, algebra is needed in many spheres of life.
 The numbers and equations gifted by Algebra are frequently used in almost everywhere in this world(shocking, No?).
-Take, for example; you are out for
+Take, for example; you are out for grocery

-can help them using some formulation of algebra.
+using some formulation of algebra.

 Not many of you are aware, even the economists of every country takes the help of Algebra to understand the economy better.
 Money is always a part that lands a person or an economy in a dilemma.
-In that case, algebra is the
+In that case, algebra is the only

-only source of help on can get through to solve the problems with how to subtract debts or loans that one has gained throughout the years.
+source of help on can get through to solve the problems with how to subtract debts or loans that one has gained throughout the years.

 Algebra is also considered as a ‘trump card’ for success in any business.
-Let us take an example; a person runs an online toy store, algebra is what will come in handy for him to calculate his profit margin on any given item
+Let us take an example; a person runs an online toy store, algebra is what will come in handy for him to calculate his profit margin on any given item and

-and make up his mind whether that item is worth stocking.
+make up his mind whether that item is worth stocking.
 Algebra would also help him in calculating the lowest price he can sell an item and still make a glaring profit from it.

 Also, for every student who wishes to master the statistics and calculus, algebra is a must-have thing for them.
-The concepts of algebra when combined with statistics and calculus are well-used in solving complex problems in
+The concepts of algebra when combined with statistics and calculus are well-used in solving complex problems in one’s

 Here are some of the many instances where algebra comes in handy in real life.
 There are various types of algebra that one should know before applying any one of it in their real life, solving problems.
-Therefore, to help all
+Therefore, to help all the

-the quick-witted brains to make their life decisions more accessible, we’ll describe the types of algebra.
+quick-witted brains to make their life decisions more accessible, we’ll describe the types of algebra.

 Types of Algebra